robertostrabelli/notscape-composer/README.md

 ### Internal search
 The solution to finding specific texts is not the best but it is supposed to work.
 Qwant has a good search engine, but if your site is not being indexed, you can request a visit from the robot: https://help.qwant.com/help/qwant-search/how-to-get-my-website-listed-on-qwant/

-If you want use another search engine you will need to make changes to the search.php and 002.php files.
+If you want use another search engine you will need to make changes to the search.php, 002.php and 003.php files.

 #### Search page setup